publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch14/schLXXX/m__us_usc_t25_s1300i–1.md

     (a) __Partition of the joint reservation__

-        (1) Effective with the publication in the Federal Register of the Hoopa tribal resolution as provided in paragraph (2), the joint reservation shall be partitioned as provided in subsections (b) and (c) of this section.
+        (1) Effective with the publication in the Federal Register of the Hoopa tribal resolution as provided in paragraph (2), the joint reservation shall be partitioned as provided in subsections (b) and (c).

         (2)